-Figure 10 shows the following split of ENTSOG's Members in terms of different tariff periods: (a) January-December for Austria, Belgium, Bulgaria, Croatia, Czech Republic, Finland, Germany, Greece, Italy, Lithuania, Luxembourg, the Netherlands, Poland, Slovakia, Slovenia and Spain; (b) April-March for France; (c) July-June for Portugal; and (d) October-September for Denmark, Great Britain, Hungary, Ireland, Northern Ireland, Romania and Sweden.
+Figure 10 shows the following split of ENTSOG's Members in terms of different tariff periods: (1) January-December for Austria, Belgium, Bulgaria, Croatia, Czech Republic, Finland, Germany, Greece, Italy, Lithuania, Luxembourg, the Netherlands, Poland, Slovakia, Slovenia and Spain; (2) April-March for France; (c) July-June for Portugal; and (d) October-September for Denmark, Great Britain, Hungary, Ireland, Northern Ireland, Romania and Sweden.

-- In Austria and Belgium the tariff period lasts not one year but four years, and in Slovakia it lasts five years, although Figure 10 shows that they fall within the category January-December.
-In Austria the current tariff period is from 1 January 2017 to 31 December 2020, in Belgium it is from 1 January 2016 to 31 December 2019, and in Slovakia it is from 1 January 2017 to 31 December 2021. - In Spain the government sets the tariff period instead of the NRA.
+- ✓ In Austria and Belgium the tariff period lasts not one year but four years, although Figure 10 shows that they fall within the category January-December.
+In Austria the current tariff period is from 1 January 2017 to 31 December 2020, while in Belgium it is from 1 January 2016 to 31 December 2019. - ✓ In Hungary the tariff period appears in Figure 10 as October-September, which will be the case as from October 2017; the current tariff period is January-December. - In Spain the government sets the tariff period instead of the NRA.